Theys96/Krant/README.md

 bin/install-prod
 ```

-Copy the contents of the `www/` folder to a webserver with PHP ≥ 8 and MySQL installed.
-Only the folders and the `.php`
+Then copy the contents of the `www/` folder to a webserver with PHP 8 and MySQL installed.
-files are required.

 To set up the database, use `krant.sql` (this defines all the required tables).